yumy-yumy/topic-model/src/ReadMe.md

 , where `raw_data.xml` is the file contains raw data and  `/home/data` is the path to save results.
 It extracts necessary informartion such as abstract and category of an atrticle.
 The output is a set of .txt files where each of them contains extracted data in the same year.
-In the .txt file, each line represents an article by the format of [id/category]\t[text].
+In the .txt file, each line represents an article by the format of [id]\t[text].
+You may need modify the code to extract exactly what you want and be careful of the order of elements.

 1.2.
 We then need extract texts from .txt files in step 1.2.
 Also there may exist duplicate articles and they should be removed.

 Run